 What construction schedule types are the most popular?

 The critical path method (CPM) is perhaps one of the most popular types of scheduling.
-This technique involves identifying resources and time required to complete milestones, as well as how said goal relates to overall project goals.
+This technique involves identifying resources and time required to complete milestones and how said goal relates to overall project goals.

-What are the 4 parts of a construction schedule?
+What are the four parts of a construction schedule?

 - Necessary tasks that need to be completed